Korla Xinjiang, China Travel Guide

 Several mosques are present in Korla, serving the Muslim community.
 Visitors maintain respect for prayer times and dress codes.
 Other religious or spiritual sites are less common or visible for visitors.

 Monuments in city squares dedicate to historical figures or events relevant to the region's past.
-These offer insight into local commemoration.
+These provide a glimpse into local commemoration.

 This results in an economic presence rather than a tourist attraction.